CristianCPZz/Cpz-Naked-Theme/README.md

 ## Commercial Use

 Free for personal use.
-Commercial use requires prior approval from the author.
+Commercial use is allowed free of charge, but requires prior approval from the author.
 See `LICENSE.txt`.

 ---